Métis National Council: Interim president and lack of board meetings

-In November 2019 MNC’s president, Clément Chartier, announced he would reduce his duties and allow MMF president David Chartrand to become the "national spokesperson" for MNC until a new president could be elected in April.
+In November 2019 MNC's president, Clément Chartier, announced he would reduce his duties and allow MMF president David Chartrand to become the "national spokesperson" for MNC until a new president could be elected in April.
 However, Chartrand was never officially made interim president, and no board meeting was convened to sanction the change.

 Ultimately, the general assembly scheduled for April was cancelled due to COVID-19, so the situation was not resolved.

-Fort McKay Metis and the creation of the Alberta Métis Federation
+Fort McKay Métis and the creation of the Alberta Métis Federation

-In 2019 the Fort McKay Metis Community Association (whose membership was largely the same as the region's Metis Nation of Alberta "local") voted to secede from the Metis Nation of Alberta.
+In 2019 the Fort McKay Métis Community Association (whose membership was largely the same as the region's Métis Nation of Alberta "local") voted to secede from the Métis Nation of Alberta.
 This prompted other community associations in Alberta to likewise secede.
-The separatist bodies then united in 2021 under a loose umbrella group called the Alberta Metis Federation.
-This group was recognized by the Manitoba Metis Federation despite protests from the Metis Nation of Alberta.
+The separatist bodies then united in 2021 under a loose umbrella group called the Alberta Métis Federation.
+This group was recognized by the Manitoba Métis Federation despite protests from the Métis Nation of Alberta.

 Current structure

 The MNC is composed of several provincial Métis organizations, the number of which has varied over time.
-They are:
+Its current members include: